 Americans with Disabilities Act Information

 The South Bend Airport is the easternmost station along the South Shore Line.
 The boarding platform is a high-level platform allowing for wheelchair accessibility.
-There is a ticket agent at this station with limited availability (Fridays 6:05 a.m. – 1:30 p.m. and weekends 6:05 a.m. – 1:30 p.m.).
-Ticket vending machines are available to the north of the ticket agent windows.
+Ticket vending machines are available.
 Paid parking is available through the South Bend Airport.

 South Bend Transpo bus service provides additional stops at the South Bend Airport at the opposite end of the terminal from the South Shore Line station for those needing connecting service.
 Click here for Transpo routes and fares.
 Additional bus/taxi services can be found by clicking here.